RyanMetin/slush-angular2/README.md

 >>![](http://i.imgur.com/85O2cvX.gif)

 ### Usage
->TypeScript in `src/` is compiled automatically by systemjs on load.
+>TypeScript in `src/` is imported into `boot.ts` and compiled automatically by systemjs on load.
 >
->Any new TypeScript file must have its path mapped for the `src/` package  in `config.js`:
+>TypeScript files can have an alias mapped for the `src/` package  in `config.js`:
 >>```
 >>System.config({
 >>	packages: {